congthinh2132/congthinh2132/README.md

 # 👋 Hi, I'm Thinh!

 ### 🌟 About Me
-- 🔍 Aspiring [Data Analyst/Data Scientist] with a passion for uncovering insights and building data-driven solutions.
+- 🔍 Aspiring [Data Analyst/Data Scientist/AI engineer] with a passion for uncovering insights and building data-driven solutions.
 - 💻 Proficient in Python, SQL, Power BI, and Machine Learning frameworks like TensorFlow, Pytorch.
 - 📊 Skilled in data visualization, database management, and statistical analysis.